-The Canton West project that extended from the City of Canton west toward Fincher Road (SR 108) proposed between 2006 and 2009 similarly struggled with infrastructure and compatibility issues.
+The Canton West project that extended from the City of Canton west toward Fincher Road (SR 108) from 2007 similarly struggled with infrastructure and compatibility issues.
 The original proposal was split between Canton and Cherokee County.
-The developer proposed 3,507 homes on 2300 acres with a mixed use center.
+The developer proposed 3,507 homes on 2,300 acres with a mixed use center.
 In the future, Canton and Cherokee County need to have a shared vision for this project in order for it to be successful.